 Getting Spotify and Discord to play nicely together may take a few steps and require multiple troubleshooting steps.

 Once you have accomplished it, you shouldn’t need to do it again unless you change your Spotify password.

 If none of the above troubleshooting options work, contact Discord directly to open a support ticket.

-Hopefully, you are now showing the world what excellent taste in music you have, and you can listen to songs with your friends, or if they have Spotify Premium, you can share DJ responsibilities all while chatting on Discord.
+Hopefully, you can now show others what excellent taste in music you have, and you can listen to songs with your friends.
+Or, if they have Spotify Premium, you can share DJ responsibilities – all while chatting on Discord.